 Flexing the Creative Muscle

-One of my favorite shows is “Who’s Line Is It Anyways?”.
-For those of you who don’t know what the show is about, it’s a group of actors who are given a scenario and they would have to improvise a script right there on the stage.
+One of my favorite shows is “Who’s Line Is It Anyway?”.
+For those of you who don’t know what the show is about, it’s a group of actors who are given a scenario and have to improvise a script right there on the stage.

-My son is 24 and he lives down in Florida now, and he sent me a text about how much he missed his girlfriend.
+Not long ago, my son sent me a text about how much he missed his girlfriend.
 I said, “Yeah, that feeling never really goes away for the people you really care about.”
-It was a life lesson — I have girlfriends from 30 years ago that I still think about, and the memories we made together.
+It was a life lesson — I have girlfriends from 30 years ago that I still think about and the memories we made together.

 Now, before I tell you what I told him, I want you to understand the purpose of metaphors and analogies.